 It’s almost 2019 and we couldn’t be more excited with what’s in store for Crafter CMS in the coming months.
 What’s on the roadmap?
 Here is a quick summary of five main areas of focus that we know will help Crafter to remain the best CMS platform for innovative organizations.

 One of the most common questions I get from developers is: “When I download Crafter CMS it runs on port 8080.
 How do I change that?”
 They are not simply looking to put Crafter on port 80 or 443.
-They want to move it to port 9080 or some other po
+They want to move it to port 90

 From SnapChat to Pokemon Go to the helmets used by F-35 fighter pilots, Augmented Reality (AR) applications are gaining a ton of traction.
-Unlike virtual reality which attempts to completely replace actual reality with an alternative universe and se
+Unlike virtual reality which attempts to completely replace actual reality with an alternative universe an

 Responsive web design (RWD), the ability for your web application to “respond” to the size of the view port (traditional screen size vs mobile screen size) is common place and practice today.
 Responsive design leverages client side,&n